skills/deploy-to-azure/README.md

 12. Click **New repository secret** again.
 13. Name the second secret **AZURE_CREDENTIALS** and paste the entire contents from the second terminal command you entered.
 14. Click **Add secret**
-15. Go back to the Pull requests tab and in your pull request, edit the `.github/workflows/deploy-staging.yml` file to use some new actions.
+15. Go back to the Pull requests tab and in your pull request go to the **Files Changed** tab.
+Find and then edit the `.github/workflows/deploy-staging.yml` file to use some new actions.

   <details>
   <summary> If you'd like to copy the full workflow file, it should look like this: </summary>